 - The new START nuclear arms control treaty between U.S. and Russia went into effect, raising hopes among officials on both sides that it will provide the impetus for Moscow and Washington to negotiate further reductions (2011)

-On this date 28 years ago, British charity Comic Relief held its first Red Nose Day and raised £15 million in the UK for poverty relief.
-Since then, the charity, which gives 100% of donations directly to programs, raised almost £1 billion.
-Red Nose Day this year is Friday, March 13.
-(1988)
+On this day in 1988, British charity Comic Relief held its first Red Nose Day and raised £15 million for poverty relief.
+Since then, the charity, which gives 100% of its donations directly to programs, has raised almost £1 billion.